kalvir781/kalv/cv/index.md

 [Voicenet](http://www.voicenet-solutions.com/) - Hand wrote a Ruby library to construct automated VOIP handling of calls as a Ruby programmable DSL, similiar to Twilio.

+PissWhistle - Based on IRC, chat based system using realtime connectivity for chat between teams, pre-Slack.

 # Canada
 ## Vancouver, BC.